-This analysis is organised as follows. \begin{itemize} \item In Section \ref{Outline} we will present and we will discuss the main results of this work, and its contribution in relation with the existent literature for global operators on compact Lie groups. \item In Section \ref{Sect2}, we present the preliminaries used throughout this work.
+This analysis is organised as follows. \begin{itemize} \item In Section \ref{Outline} we will present the main results of this work and our contributions in relation to the existent literature for global pseudo-differential operators on compact Lie groups. \item In Section \ref{Sect2}, we present the preliminaries used throughout this work.
 For instance, we will follow the original exposition in \cite{Ruz}. \item In Section \ref{Seccionsubelliptic} we define and develop the subelliptic pseudo-differential calculus on compact Lie groups, in terms of the matrix-valued quantisation.
 By using the Calder\'on-Zygmund estimates of Coifman and de Guzm\'an \cite{CoifmandeGuzman} (see also \cite{RuzhanskyWirth2015}), we prove Theorem \ref{LpQL} and Theorem \ref{SubellipticLpestimate} in Section \ref{ps}. \item By using the Littlewood-Paley theory and some estimates for commutators, Theorems \ref{parta} and \ref{parta2} will be proved in Section \ref{fs}.
 In Section \ref{LEH} we study the notion of ellipticity associated with the developed subelliptic calculus.
-We provide the construction of subelliptic parametrices and we also study the heat traces and the regularised traces in the subelliptic context. \item A subelliptic global functional calculus will be developed in Section \ref{SFC}. \item Applications of this global functional calculus include the (subelliptic) G\r{a}rding inequality which will be used to study the global solvability for suebelliptic evolution problems in Section \ref{GST}. \item Finally, we will study the $L^2$-boundedness of global Fourier integral operators in Section \ref{FIOCLG}. \end{itemize}
+We provide the construction of subelliptic parametrices and we also study the heat traces and the regularised traces in the subelliptic context. \item A subelliptic global functional calculus will be developed in Section \ref{SFC}. \item Applications of this global functional calculus include the (subelliptic) G\r{a}rding inequality which will be used to study the global solvability for subelliptic evolution problems in Section \ref{GST}. \item Finally, we will study the $L^2$-boundedness of global Fourier integral operators in Section \ref{FIOCLG}. \end{itemize}